Accounting technicians manage a variety of accounting tasks for a business, including bookkeeping, invoices, budgets and

-- The role is mainly office-based with much work being at a computer, using financial software packages or spreadsheet applications.
+- The role is mainly office based with much of your work taking place at a computer, using financial software packages or spreadsheet applications.

 - Self-employment is an increasingly popular option in this profession.
 It should be noted that self-employment brings its own pressures, including a lack of job security and no holiday pay or company pension scheme.

 - Jobs are available throughout the UK and internationally.

-- Travel within a working day is more common if you are self-employed and need to make visits to clients.
+- Travel within a working day is more common if you're self-employed and need to make visits to clients.
 Absence from home overnight is not usually a feature of the work.

-- The qualifications for accounting technicians, obtained through the Association of Accounting Technicians (AAT) and the Association of Chartered Certified Accountants (ACCA) are recognised globally, which means that work abroad is a possibility.
+- Qualifications for accounting technicians, obtained through the Association of Accounting Technicians (AAT) and the Association of Chartered Certified Accountants (ACCA), are recognised globally - meaning that work abroad is a possibility.